 Camilla Poncia B.Sc.
 (Hons) M.Sc CPsychol

 Psychological Therapy is more than just a career, I believe in what I do and feel confident that I can help people who are keen and motivated to change and overcome their problems.
 I appreciate and understand that it takes courage to take that first step and recognise that you might need or want some help.
 I always do my absolute utmost to ensure you feel comfortable and welcome all clients to communicate their likes and dislikes in therapy for the best possible outcome.
 Here’s a little bit of information about my background and training.

-I was born in the UK, but raised in South Africa for my younger years before moving to Canada until a teenager.
+I was born in the UK, but raised in South Africa in my younger years before moving to Canada until a teenager.
 I then returned to the UK.
 Having lived in the Midlands, London and Guernsey, I have now settled here in Bournemouth.

 Following my training, as well as continuing to work in the NHS, I worked for an organisation that specialised in helping children and adolescents with ADHD/ADD.
 After a few years of working in London and the Midlands, I took a job in a secondary care mental health setting in Guernsey.
 This was an incredibly interesting experience and enhanced my skills in working with adults with personality disorders, eating disorders and other complex issues.